I bet you’ve seen more World War I movies than you think you have.

 Other films pertinent to World War I in the time period, but not the actual war.

-Titanic, the liner, was sunk in 1912, but I gained some insight from the attitudes and clothing demonstrated in the film of the same name.
+Titanic, the liner, sank in 1912.
+I gained some insight into the attitudes and clothing depicted in the film of the same name.
 (I detested the movie, by the way.)

 What comes to mind when you think of World War I movies?
 How many of them have you seen?